michielvandijk/GRAPE/README.md

-This repository contains scripts and auxiliary data related to the construction of the WUR-ERS Global Research on Agriculture: Personnel & Expenditures database, which contains data on the number of public agricultural researchers and R&D expenditures for 190 countries, broadly covering the period 1960-2022.
+This repository contains scripts and auxiliary data related to the construction of the WUR-ERS Global Research on Agriculture: Personnel & Expenditures database v1.0.0, which contains data on the number of public agricultural researchers and R&D expenditures for 190 countries, broadly covering the period 1960-2022.